Halloween Puff Pastry Intestines Recipe

 If you don’t have the counter space for the two long strips, you can really just keep each strip separate and fill each section, then arrange them on the pan so they look connected or intertwined.

 You will need about 3 to 3 1/2 cups of filling.
 I think sloppy joe mix works pretty well as a savory, dinner-appropriate filling.
-(See some of our favorite sloppy joe recipes.)
+This Homemade Manwhich Sloppy Joe’s recipe is my favorite!
 You could try any thick filling though – some sort of shredded chicken, a sweet cream cheese filling and fruit, spinach artichoke dip, etc. Be careful not to overfill, as you will have a hard time pinching the dough closed around it.

 Start with one end of the dough strip and arrange it on a baking sheet or in a baking dish, with the pinched side down, in a way that reminds you of intestines.
 Some people thought my creation looked like a snake, but either way it looked creepy.
 Ha.

 Stick the dough intestines in the fridge for 10-15 minutes to chill.
 Then brush on some egg wash and bake away!
-Feel free to paint on some food coloring before baking, for additional bloody detail.
-Or, after baking, you can splatter on some ketchup, fruit topping, or something similar for the look of blood.
+You could use a small paint brush and paint on some food coloring before baking, for additional bloody detail.
+Or, after baking, you can splatter on some ketchup, meatloaf glaze, fruit topping, or something similar for the look of blood.
 Basically, you can get as creative and gross as you want.

 My husband had a bit of a hard time stomaching it, but the rest of us had no problem getting it down!
 Fun, fast and easy Halloween dinner (or dessert)!